cpcrowley/jeopardy-analytics/article.md

 4. 84% / 76%
 5. 76% / 66%

-Again confirming that the Double Jeopardy round has harder questions.
+So the Double Jeopardy round has harder questions both overall and by row.

-### Does question hardness vary by columns?
+### Does clue hardness vary by columns?

-Not by much, it is probably just statistical noise.
-Although the left-hand column is consistently harder than the rest and the right-hand column is consistently easier than the rest.
+Not by much, the middle four columns are indistinguishable but the left-hand column is consistently a litle harder (2% less) than the rest and the right-hand column is consistently a little easier (2% more) than the rest.
-The middle four columns are indistinguishable.

-### How does the number wrong vary by rows (and columns)?
+### How does the number wrong vary by rows?

-Add more options to show this.
+Here is the percent wrong responses by row:

+1. 8%
+2. 10%
+3. 13%
+4. 15%
+5. 16%

+So as the clues get harder down the row the number of wrong responses increases but not by a lot.

 ## Daily Double Analysis